vipranarayan14/vboo/src/docs/glossary.md

 # Glossary

-The list here explains or defines difficult or unusual words and expressions used in the website.
+The list here explains or defines difficult or unusual words and expressions used in this section.

 1. **Inflect:** To change the form of a word to express tense, gender, number, mood, etc.
 2. **Inflection:** A change in the form of a word to express tense, gender, number, mood, etc.